Controversial Police Encounters Fast Facts

 August 18, 2014 - Governor Jay Nixon calls in the Missouri National Guard to protect the police command center.

-November 24, 2014 - A grand jury does not indict Darren Wilson for Brown's shooting.
+November 24, 2014 - A grand jury does not indict Wilson for Brown's shooting.
 Documents show that Wilson fired his gun 12 times.
 Protests erupt after the hearing in Ferguson and nationwide.

-November 29, 2014 - Darren Wilson resigns from the Ferguson police force.
+November 29, 2014 - Wilson resigns from the Ferguson police force.

-March 11, 2015 - Ferguson Police Chief Thomas Jackson resigns a week after a scathing Justice Department report slams his department.

 August 9-10, 2015 - The anniversary observations of Brown's death are largely peaceful during the day Sunday.
-However, after dark police say, a teen shoots at officers who return fire, businesses are damaged and tense standoffs between officers and protesters occur.
-On Monday, a state of emergency is declared and fifty-six people are arrested during a demonstration at a St. Louis courthouse.
+After dark, shots are fired, businesses are vandalized and there are tense standoffs between officers and protestors, according to police.
+The next day, a state of emergency is declared and fifty-six people are arrested during a demonstration at a St. Louis courthouse.

-April 4, 2015 - Officer Michael Slager fires eight shots at 50-year-old Walter Scott.
-Scott, who is unarmed, is killed.
-The officer initially says he used a Taser gun on Scott and that Scott grabbed his Taser.
-Slager had pulled Scott over for a broken tail light.

-April 4, 2015 - Officer Michael Slager fires eight shots at 50-year-old Walter Scott.
-Scott, who is unarmed, is killed.
-The officer initially says he used a Taser gun on Scott and that Scott grabbed his Taser.
-Slager had pulled Scott over for a broken tail light.

-April 7, 2015 - Cell phone video of the incident is released to the public.
-It shows Scott, with his back to Slager, running away.
+April 7, 2015 - Cellphone video of the incident is released.
+It shows Scott running away and Slager shooting him in the back.
 Slager is charged with first-degree murder.

-April 8, 2015 - Though it's unknown if race was a factor, protesters at the city hall in North Charleston wear T-shirts that read "Black Lives Matter," and chant the phrase that became popular after several police-involved killings of black men around the country.

-September 10, 2015 - Slager's attorneys make the case for him to be released on bond, after court documents reveal new details from the toxicology report, blood analysis, and Taser data.

 October 8, 2015 - The North Charleston City Council approves a $6.5 million settlement with the family of Walter Scott.